en-eight/java_cert/notes/javaNotes.md

-*Notes taken from the W3 Schools Java course.*
+*Notes taken from the W3 Schools Java course and Java for Dummies, 5th Edition.*

 # Helpful Links